 Anxiety can make it challenging to reach a goal because the goal itself feels overwhelming.
-This is why people with anxiety tend to procrastinate in the workplace, because their tasks feel too daunting to achieve.
-For this reason, it is a great idea to break these activites down into smaller goals.
+This is why people with anxiety tend to procrastinate in the workplace because their tasks feel too daunting to achieve.
+For this reason, it is a great idea to break these activities down into smaller goals.
 Reaching one ‘mini goal’ can feel encouraging, motivating you to reach the second goal.
 You can do this using a notepad and pen.
-Simply write down your overall goal, then three or four smaller goals you should reach in order to complete the overall task.
-Focus on one small task at a time and you will soon find yourself becoming more productive at work and at home.
+Simply write down your overall goal, then three or four smaller goals you should reach to complete the overall task.
+Focus on one small task at a time and you will soon find yourself becoming more productive at work and home.

 Sometimes, anxiety can stop you in your tracks and prevent you from taking care of yourself.
 You might skip meals, miss social events, stay up late worrying, or isolate for days or weeks at a time.
-For this reason, if you suffer with anxiety it is important you become mindful about self care.
+For this reason, if you suffer from anxiety you must become mindful about self-care.
 Make a conscious effort to look after your body and mind, especially when anxiety is peaking.
 You might enjoy taking a long bath, cooking nutritious food, or simply inviting a friend over for coffee.
-Remember that poor self-care can worsen the symptoms of anxiety, so it is crucial you do not ignore your needs.
+Remember that poor self-care can worsen the symptoms of anxiety, so you mustn’t ignore your needs.

 Exercise is a fantastic way of reducing anxiety levels and balancing your mood.
 While you may not feel like pulling on your running shoes at the height of an anxious episode, this is one of the best ways to minimize the negative feelings and achieve a healthier outlook for the rest of the day.